 ScyllaDB’s community is growing faster than ever.
-From our experienced OSS sea monsters to the recent surge of users adopting ScyllaDB’s database-as-a-service offering, more and more teams are working with ScyllaDB around the globe.
+From our experienced OSS sea monsters to the recent surge of users adopting ScyllaDB’s database-as-a-service offering, more and more teams are working with ScyllaDB, the fastest NoSQL Database, around the globe.
 ScyllaDB users have questions to ask and a ton of valuable experience to share.
 That’s why we’re taking our community-building to a new level with the ScyllaDB Community Forum.

 The ScyllaDB Community Forum is an open platform where users can learn from one another’s experiences with ScyllaDB.
 We hope that the forum’s quick access to commonly-asked questions – plus its rich searchability – will make it even easier for you to get started with ScyllaDB, integrate with your evolving ecosystem and pipeline, and try it out with additional use cases within your organization.